If you’re reading this, then you already know that to purchase medical marijuana in the state of Arizona you need an MMJ card.

 How to Get a Medical Marijuana Card in Arizona?

-As a resident of Arizona, the process of obtaining a medical marijuana card is follows:
+As a resident of Arizona, the process of obtaining a medical marijuana card in Arizona is follows:

 The first step to obtain a medical marijuana card in the state of Arizona is to retrieve your medical records and get a signed physician’s statement from a doctor, doctor of osteopathic medicine, naturopathic physician or a homeopathic physician licensed in the state of Arizona by the ADHS to practice marijuana medicine.
 Please note, your doctor can’t simply provide a written recommendation, it has to be a completed and signed electronic copy of the state’s physician certification form.